kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 Prefetch: [[0, 8], [0, 9], [0, 10], [0, 11], [0, 12], [0, 13]]
 ```

 Cells 0 through 7 present on the initial load, since the iPhone 6s simulator fits 8 cells.
 The collection view is smart enough to know that the user is at the top of the list, so the only place to go is down.
 With that in mind, the collection view requests cells 8 through 13, hoping to preload 3 rows.
-[TODO: FPE: Just checking that the math here makes sense...why three rows?]

 Play around a bit, and you’ll notice patterns to the requests made to the prefetcher.
 Your scroll speed affects the number of cells requested; scrolling faster requests more cells.
 Your scroll direction, coupled with how close you are to the start or end of the collection, also help determine which cells to prefetch.